bartoszlorek/blob2d/src/README.md

   // accessing any addons of the current scene public registerAddons(addons: TAddons): void;

-  // add one or many elements
+  // adds one or many elements
   public addElement(...elems: Element[]): void;

   // removes one or many elements